anvithak7/Tipper/README.md

 Describe any challenges encountered while building the app.

 Ensuring the animation worked as desired, especially with areas moving up and down as required, was challenging while working on developing an app for the first time.
-I have not yet been able to animate the app to match my vision
+I have not yet been able to animate the app to exactly match my vision for it, but the current version works.

 ## Ideas for the Future